Welcome to the Arts & Minds Portal

 • Won the UK Enterprise Award in 2023, the SME Enterprise Award in 2024, and a STEM Ambassador in 2023 to present.

-• Honoured with the Prestige Award in 2020-2021 for her positive impact on children’s lives during the pandemic.
+• Honoured with the Prestige Award in 2020 to 2024 for her positive impact on children’s lives during the pandemic and my art and wellbeing lessons since.

-• Served as President of the Association of Art and Design Education (AADE) and continues to play a key role on its working committee.
+• Served as President of the Association of Art and Design Education (AADE) and played a key role on its working committee during my teaching career in school.

 Her Educational Impact